aclemons/emailrelay/doc/userguide.rst

 A good first step in limiting abuse is to use an address verifier that checks that e-mails are correctly addressed to you.
-You can use the built-in address verifier called *allow:* to do this or you can write your own verifier script.
+You can use the built-in address verifier called *strict:* to do this or you can write your own verifier script.

 ::

-    emailrelay --as-server --remote-clients --address-verifier=allow: --domain=mydomain.com
+    emailrelay --as-server --remote-clients --address-verifier=strict: --domain=mydomain.com

 Refer to the *Address verifiers* section in the E-MailRelay reference document for more details.